crossplane/crossplane/design/one-pager-configuration-stacks.md

 ## Goals

-The main goal of this design is to make it easier for people to write sets of Crossplane resources and be able to manage those resource sets on a higher level.
+The main goal of this design is to make it easier for infrastructure operators who provide environments for others to build sets of environment resources and provide them to their users.

 It is important that the design puts forward:

-* A base boilerplate tooling where creating a new configuration set that has a controller is as easy as changing the YAML files.
+* A base tooling for infrastructure operators who would like to package a set of resources as a stack with minimal Go code and provide that stack to their users.
 * An easy way for users to deploy a set of pre-defined resources that has a controller which reconciles all resources deployed.